 Directors at Large

 I have had the privilege to participate in some amazing projects as an instructor and a student.
 The teamwork and teaching have been incredibly rewarding.
 I’ve never felt so comfortable asking questions, trying new techniques, and sharing information as within the Guild.
-The thoughtful care and concern for the craft of timber framing is evident.
+The thoughtful care and concern for the craft of timber framing are evident.

 I am not a professional framer.
 I make furniture, sculptures, odd objects, and frames.
 I’ve had a small woodworking company for years.
 I grew up in a timber frame building, so although I didn’t know the terminology, the general structural techniques have always been visually familiar.